 - Paint, dust, or contaminated soil in or around the home.

-- Imported items such as foods, medicines, glazed potter, make up, toys, or jewelry.
+- Imported items such as foods, medicines, glazed pottery, make up, toys, or jewelry.

-- Other sources of lead exist, please use the IDPH Childhood Lead Risk Questionnaire, linked above and in the Publications section to the right to determin if a child should have a blood lead test done.
+- Other sources of lead exist. please use the IDPH Childhood Lead Risk Questionnaire to determine if a child should have a blood lead test done.